Home > Digital technologies > AI and big data > Web scraping: how to automatically retrieve data from the web

 The rise of AI

-The democratization of artificial intelligence, particularly generative AI such as ChatGPT, Bing Conversation or Bard, is a game changer.
-Thanks to this type of AI, it is easy to retrieve information from the web or PDF files extremely quickly.
-However, these AIs have the disadvantage of being general and not being able to easily export data in structured formats.
+The democratisation of artificial intelligence, particularly generative AI such as ChatGPT, Bing Conversation or Bard, is changing the game.
+This type of AI makes it easy to retrieve information from the web or from PDF files extremely quickly.
+However, these AIs have the disadvantage of being generalists and not being able to export data easily in structured formats.

-For this, it is necessary to resort to AI specialized in web scraping such as Scrapestorm, kadoa.com, Nimbleway API or Browse.ai.
-Solutions from around twenty euros per month.
+This requires the use of AI specialising in web scraping, such as Scrapestorm, kadoa.com, Nimbleway API or Browse.ai.
+Solutions from around twenty euros a month.

-With such AI, there is no need to program.
-Simply define the data to extract (prices, for example), one or more data sources (one or more websites) and specify the frequency of data retrieval (every week, for example).
+With AI of this kind, there's no need for programming.
+All you have to do is define the data to be extracted (prices, for example), one or more data sources (one or more websites) and specify how often the data is to be retrieved (every week, for example).

-The AI takes care of everything else: create a program configured according to your choices, extract the data and transmit it to you in the format you have defined (Excel, CSV, JSON, etc.).
+The AI takes care of everything else: it creates a program with the parameters you specify, extracts the data and sends it to you in the format you specify (Excel, CSV, JSON, etc.).

-In addition to their ease of use, efficiency and speed, these web scraping AIs are capable of recognizing and recovering any type of data (text, images, videos, links, other files).
-In addition, they are not blocked by dynamic pages or the usual security tools implemented by targeted sites, such as captchas or blocking IP addresses.
+In addition to their ease of use, efficiency and speed, these web scraping AIs are capable of recognising and recovering any type of data (text, images, videos, links, other files).
+What's more, they are not blocked by dynamic pages or the usual security tools put in place by targeted sites, such as captchas or IP address blocking.

 What are the limits of web scraping?

-Web scraping largely contributes to the proliferation of bots, these software robots that crawl the web in search of data.
+Web scraping is a major contributor to the proliferation of bots, the software robots that scour the web in search of data.
 It is even becoming an invasive species.
-Thus, a study by the American cybersecurity company Imperva reveals that bots represented 47 % of Internet traffic in 2022 !
+A study by the American cybersecurity company Imperva reveals that bots accounted for 47 % of Internet traffic in 2022 !

 Technical limits

-Among all these bots, there are malicious programs but also web scraping bots which overexploit the servers they target.
-They multiply requests, thus reducing their performance, sometimes going so far as to crash them.
+These bots include malicious programmes and web scraping bots that overload the servers they target.
+They multiply requests, reducing their performance and sometimes even crashing them.
 A nightmare for any system administrator!

 Another unfortunate consequence, this time for marketing: this non-human traffic distorts the audience measurements of the targeted websites and therefore compromises the company's digital marketing strategy.

-However, the defense is getting organized.
-To protect themselves from this invasion, more and more sites are using different technical solutions to ban bots : captcha puzzles to ask users to prove that they are human, banning of IP addresses, automatic limitation of the number of requests coming from the same IP, etc.
+However, defences are being organised.
+To protect themselves from this invasion, more and more sites are resorting to different methods. technical solutions to ban bots These include captcha riddles to ask users to prove that they are human, banning IP addresses, automatically limiting the number of requests from a single IP, and so on.

-Another solution is to complicate and regularly change the structure of the pages that are displayed:
+Another solution is to complicate and regularly change the structure of the pages displayed:

-• change the URL architecture (change the order of parameters),
+• change the URL architecture (change the order of the parameters),

-• edit HTML code (change class names and IDs, change order of DOM elements)
+• modify the HTML code (change the names of classes and IDs, change the order of DOM elements)

-• rotation of templates (if your site has a CMS, you can create several page templates and rotate them)
+• template rotation (if your site has a CMS, you can create several page templates and rotate them)

-• obfuscate the code (minification, obfuscation of variable and function names, loading content with JavaScript, encoding data)
+• offending the code (minification, obscuring variable and function names, loading content with JavaScript, encoding data)

-• alternate the data structure (CSV, JSON, etc.)
+• change the data structure (CSV, JSON, etc.)

 • change the API structure if your site offers one

-With all of these changes, the scraping solution's code or settings will need to be updated to accommodate, reducing their effectiveness as well as their value.
+With all these changes, the code or parameters of the scraping solution will have to be updated to adapt, which reduces both their effectiveness and their value.

 Legal limits

-Like any data collection technique, scraping is subject to French and European regulations, but also to the general conditions of use (CGU) specific to each website.
+Like all data collection techniques, scraping is subject to French and European regulations, as well as to the general terms and conditions of use (GTCU) specific to each website.

 The use of web scraping is therefore subject to three conditions:

-1. Respect the T&Cs of the data source site
+1. Comply with the CGU of the data source site

 In its T&Cs, LinkedIn formally prohibits web scraping:

-“You agree not to develop, support or use any software, devices, scripts, robots or any other means or processes (including spiders, browser plug-ins and add-ons, or any other technology) intended to web scrape the Services or otherwise copy profiles and other data from the Services”
+"You agree not to develop, support or use any software, device, script, robot or other means or process (including, without limitation, spiders, browser plug-ins and add-ons, or any other technology) to web scrap the Services or otherwise copy profiles and other data from the Services.

 Breaching these GTCs exposes the offender to penalties.
 Ignoring them is perilous, especially as more and more major platforms are introducing tools to detect web scraping.